SDC-Odyssey/Val-Check-In-Service/checkIn/database/Postgres/DATABASE.md

 sudo -i -u postgres

-You can now access a Postgres prompt immediately by typing: psql or sudo -u postgres psql
+You can now access a Postgres prompt immediately by typing: psql or sudo -u postgres psql testdb

 Exit out of the PostgreSQL prompt by typing:
 \q